Zephyr Mortgages Conveyancing Lender Panel Compliance Tool

 Check your firm’s panel Status

-This software facilitates the way you can prove to lender panels that you are, and can stay fully compliant with their instructions, with notifications given on Zephyr Mortgages’s changes.
-Notwithstanding that utilising COMPLETIONmonitor is not a condition for being on the Zephyr Mortgages panel, demonstrating you can stay up to date with Zephyr Mortgages’s Handbook requirements is a helpful support to your panel application and, just as importantly, protect your firm’s panel standing.
+This software assists the way you can demonstrate to lender panels that you are, and can stay fully compliant with their requirements, with notifications given on Zephyr Mortgages’s changes.
+Notwithstanding that using this technology is not a condition for being on the Zephyr Mortgages panel, demonstrating you can remain up to date with Zephyr Mortgages’s Handbook requirements is a helpful support to your application to their lender panel and, more importantly, protect your panel standing.

-COMPLETIONmonitor generates real-time alerts, automatically produces SRA and CQS reports, and will improve your firm's efficiency.
-It is also user friendly, cost-effective and, for many firms, results in a PII saving.
+COMPLETIONmonitor creates real-time alerts, automatically produces SRA and CQS reports, and will increase your firm's efficiency.
+It is also simply to use, cost-effective and, for many firms, results in a PII saving.

 Find a Law Firm approved by Zephyr Mortgages